JetBrains/jetbrains_guide/src/pages/tutorials/react_typescript_tdd/tsx_es6/index.md

 export default App;
 ```

 Make sure the test runner is still running and watching.
-You can, though,
+Let's also
 shutdown the `start` task.
 We don't need it regenerating the bundle and
 updating the browser, duplicating what's happening in the Jest process.